ad4mts/zfdash/README.md

 *   **User Responsibility:** You are solely responsible for understanding the commands executed and for data integrity. **ALWAYS HAVE RELIABLE, TESTED BACKUPS.**
 *   **Security:** Manages privileged operations via Polkit.
 Use only on trusted systems/networks. **CHANGE DEFAULT PASSWORD (`admin:admin`) IMMEDIATELY.**

 ## 📄 License

-This project is licensed under the General Public License v3.0 License.
+This project is licensed under the GNU General Public License v3.0.